sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Shin] \H. Shin, Forests and Parking Functions, slides from talk September 24, 2008,
           http://www.emis.de/journals/SLC/wpapers/s61vortrag/shin.pdf

 ..
-[Shi1971] Goro Shimura, *Introduction to the arithmetic theory of
-             automorphic functions*.
-Publications of the Mathematical
-             Society of Japan and Princeton University Press, 1971.

-..
 [Sho1999] Victor Shoup: *Efficient computation of minimal polynomials in
              algebraic extensions of finite fields*.